Mhadei Wildlife Sanctuary: Waterfalls

 The Ladkyacho Vozar plunge waterfall, 1.5 km northeast of Surla, Goa's highest village is at Bhagwan Mahaveer Sanctuary and Mollem National Park, and Netravali Wildlife Sanctuary is located just to the south of Mhadei in Goa.

 Fauna

 This region is part of the Western Ghats landscape, and is regarded as a Global Biodiversity Hotspot.

-Other mammals seen in the sanctuary include the tiger, Indian black panther (rare), sloth bear (rare, occasional sightings near caves and grasslands), gaur (commonly sighted near the grasslands, in forest clearings, and near water), barking deer (commonly sighted near forest clearings and waterholes), sambar deer (occasionally sighted on grasslands and main roads), leopard (extremely rare), ruddy mongoose (frequently sighted at daybreak and dusk on forest paths), Asian palm civet (commonly sighted on main roads and near village settlements), small Indian civet (commonly sighted on main roads, dhole (rarely sighted transient mammal in the forests), jungle cat (extremely rare, sighted by researchers and locals on a few occasions), mouse deer (rare, occasional sightings on trails), wild boar (frequently sighted at dawn and dusk), Indian hare (commonly sighted on the plateaux), giant squirrel (documented in the forests), flying squirrel (a nocturnal mammal, documented in dense evergreen forests), black-faced langur (commonly found in small groups in the tree canopy), Indian pangolin (rarely found in secondary forests), slender loris (rare and endangered), bonnet macaque (commonly found in troupes).
+Other mammals seen in the sanctuary include the tiger, leopard, sloth bear, gaur, ruddy mongoose, Asian palm civet, small Indian civet, dhole, jungle cat, mouse deer, wild boar, Indian hare, giant squirrel, flying squirrel, gray langur, Indian pangolin, slender loris, bonnet macaque.

 Mhadei Wildlife Sanctuary is an International Bird Area (IN177) which satisfies IBA criterion: A1.
 Globally threatened species, A2.
 Restricted-range species and A3.
 Biome-restricted species.
 IBA trigger species here are: Nilgiri wood-pigeon, Malabar parakeet, Malabar grey hornbill, grey-headed bulbul, rufous babbler, white-bellied blue-flycatcher and crimson-backed sunbird.
 A total of 255 bird species have been recorded in the Sanctuary.
 Of these, 53 showed direct signs of breeding here.